 Does telematics increase your chance of policy cancellation?

-What’s the difference between usage-based and pay-per-mile insurance?
+What’s the difference between usage-based and pay-per-mile coverage?

 Usage-based policies are based on data about how a driver behaves.
 An app on the driver’s cell phone looks at the time of day they drive and how hard braking and cornering were done.
 Pay-per-mile insurance, on the other hand, is a form of coverage where you’re billed based on how many miles you drive.

-Can I get a good driver discount without participating in a usage-based insurance program?
+Can I get a good driver discount without participating in a usage-based program?

 Yes.
-Most car insurance companies give good driver discounts after a set period, usually after two or three years of zero accidents and tickets.
+Most car insurance companies award good driver discounts after a set period, usually after two or three years of zero accidents and tickets.

-What other ways can I save on car insurance for being a safe driver?
+What other ways can lower rates for being a safe driver?

 - Telematics program – the integration of IT with telecommunications, especially with cars